blee42/eecs337-recipes/README.md

 Project by Kevin Chen, Brittany Lee, Kevin Broh-Kahn, and Bhavita Jaiswal!

-This project is built off of a Flask boilerplate - [https://github.com/mjhea0/flask-boilerplate/](https://github.com/mjhea0/flask-boilerplate)
+This project is built off of a Flask boilerplate - [https://github.com/mjhea0/flask-boilerplate/](https://github.com/mjhea0/flask-boilerplate).
+Built and tested with Mongo 2.6.4 and Python 2.7.6.

 ## Quick Start
 1. Clone the repo